Atomahawk/jupyter-tips-and-tricks/README.md

+First interacted with this repo from this vid: https://www.youtube.com/watch?v=JI1HWUAyJHE&t=423s

 # Jupyter Notebook Tips and Tricks

 A few (hopefully) useful tips and tricks to using the Jupyter Notebook with an eye to pragmatic usage. **This is not, in any way, an exhaustive demonstration of the features of the Jupyter notebook**.
 Further, you can go through these notebooks on your own, but I usually demonstrate using them and give lots of information verbally.